 While these are a few common defense tactics for drug crimes, your defense attorney may explore other factors when building a defense, including, chain of evidence custody issues, procedural errors, legal technicalities, and police misconduct.

 If you are a loved one is facing drug crime charges, you need an experienced defense attorney.
 Our team includes some of the top DUI attorneys and drug crime lawyers in Pennsylvania.
-We fight to protect your rights and provide aggressive legal representation you can trust.
+We fight to protect your rights and provide the aggressive legal representation you can trust.